Chinedu26/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that counts the number of directories and sub directories in the current directory A script that displays the ten newest files in the current directory A script that takes a list of words as input and prints only words that appear only once
+A script that counts the number of directories and sub directories in the current directory A script that displays the ten newest files in the current directory A script that takes a list of words as input and prints only words that appear only once A script that display lines containing the pattern "root" from a file